PrajwalUlli/Urwid/README.md

 # Urwid
-Notes on Urwid module in python
+My notes on Urwid module in python